-Importantly, NEF was provisioned a high degree of flexibility to adapt program components and implementation as needed to maximize impact objectives.
+Importantly, as codified within the agreements, NEF was provisioned a high degree of flexibility to adapt program components and implementation as needed to maximize impact objectives.
 This allows NEF to revise and amend programming, if needed, based on the experience and learnings of its cohorts.